India appoints public defenders to help prisoners awaiting trial get bail

-BANGALORE - India's legal aid authority has launched a nationwide scheme to free poor people in pre-trial detention, who make up 76 per cent of the country's prison population.
-Known as undertrial prisoners, they are those accused of crime who are awaiting trial.
+India's legal aid authority has launched a nationwide scheme to free poor people in pre-trial detention, who make up 76 per cent of the country's prison population.

-The National Legal Services Authority (Nalsa) will now appoint paid public defenders in every district to help undertrials get bail.
-The move is aimed at extending justice to the poor and also unclogging overcrowded prisons.
+The National Legal Services Authority (Nalsa) will appoint paid public defenders in every district to help secure bail for those known as undertrial prisoners.

+The move is aimed at extending justice to the poor and also relieving overcrowding in prisons.

-Of some 489,000 prisoners in 1,378 prisons in India, about 372,000 have been in jail for years awaiting trial even for petty crimes, because they cannot afford bail money or do not have access to legal assistance.
+Of 489,000 prisoners in 1,378 prisons across India, about 372,000 have been in jail for years awaiting trial even for petty crimes because they cannot afford bail money or do not have access to legal assistance.

 Around 68 per cent of all undertrial prisoners were illiterate or school dropouts, according to crime records from 2020.

-But a 2022 report by a parliamentary standing committee on law and justice said the number of people actually receiving legal aid was a "miniscule percentage of those entitled".
+But a report this year by a parliamentary standing committee on law and justice said the number of people actually receiving legal aid was a "minuscule percentage of those entitled".

+"They'll get into debt, borrow money, or sell assets to pay a lawyer, but do not want the government's legal aid."

-From 2016 to 2019, Dr Surendranath found that only 7.91 per cent of the undertrial prisoners across India utilised the legal aid services they were entitled to.
+From 2016 to 2019, Dr Surendranath found that only 7.91 per cent of the undertrial prisoners across India used the legal aid services they were entitled to.

-A Nalsa 2022 report observed that since "panel lawyers also have private practices… their accessibility and availability remain an issue for timely client consultation and updating the legal aid seekers about the progress of their cases".
+A report from Nalsa earlier this year observed that since "panel lawyers also have private practices... their accessibility and availability remain an issue for timely client consultation and updating the legal aid seekers about the progress of their cases".

 Lawyers were also found to harass their clients or demand fees from them, the report noted.

-Under India's new Legal Aid Defence Counsel System similar to those in Mexico, the Philippines, South Africa among other countries, public defenders will be engaged full time and deal exclusively with legal aid work in criminal matters in their respective districts.
+Under India's new Legal Aid Defence Counsel System, similar to schemes in Mexico, the Philippines, South Africa and other countries, public defenders will be engaged full time and deal exclusively with legal aid work in criminal matters in their respective districts.

 Per-case honorariums will be increased, and Nalsa will organise half-yearly performance reviews.